From: $2,240 USD

-This charming tour gives you a truly special Dutch experience that you’ll remember for a lifetime.
+This tour is a step above the rest – with unique cultural experiences and fine dining and lodging.Local tulip historian Herman van Amsterdam joins us for an afternoon, giving you the chance to ask all your questions about tulips – and Dutch life!
+A visit to a local tulip farm, tasting the delectable dutch “stroopwafel,” and enjoying a traditional Indonesian “rice table”, are some of many special touches that make this tour a cultural experience like no other.
+You also get two guides, a group size limited to fourteen, and a support van in case you get tired.
 Along the way, you’ll visit the captivating, visually stunning Keukenhof Garden, where many new and exotic bulbs are on display; the historic cities of Delft, Leiden and The Hague; and the uniquely-Dutch, rural polder landscape with many windmills, lakes, lambs, charming unspoiled villages, and beautiful sand dunes.
-You’ll stay at three wonderful three- and four-star hotels (the first on the ocean, close to blooming fields of daffodils, hyacinths, and tulips; the second in the historic center of Delft; the last on a picturesque lake).
-After finishing pleasurable days of biking along safe, flat bicycle paths and small roads, you’ll enjoy five superb dinners of three or four-courses (the Dutch really know how to cook!).
-If you get tired during the day, or if you buy a few souvenirs, we always have the support van following close behind.
-Tours are 7 days and 6 nights long, with two nights each in three and four-star hotels in Noordwijk, Delft and Noorden.
-This tour is led personally by Emma and it’s limited to 14 people so you’ll be travelling with a guide who really knows the local area and can give you the best service VGT has to offer!
+You’ll stay at three wonderful 3- and 4-star hotels (the first on the ocean, close to blooming fields of daffodils, hyacinths, and tulips; the second in the historic center of Delft; the last on a picturesque lake).
+After finishing pleasurable days of biking along safe, flat bicycle paths and small roads, you’ll enjoy four superb dinners of three or four-courses (the Dutch really know how to cook!).
+This tour is led personally by Denise so you’ll be traveling with a guide who really knows the local area and can give you the best service VGT has to offer!

 We’ll meet at 11 a.m. in the arrival hall of the central station in Leiden, a short train ride from Amsterdam.
 After lunch and a brief orientation meeting we’ll stroll through Leiden’s beautiful city center.
 We’ll “follow in the footsteps of Rembrandt” and visit St. Peters Church, where the American forefathers (The Pilgrims) prayed, before they departed to Delftshaven where they sailed on to Plymouth in Massachusetts.
 In the late afternoon we’ll transfer to our charming, four-star hotel in Noordwijkerhout, close to Holland’s famous tulip fields and bordering beautiful dunes.
 After fitting your bike, we’ll take an optional warm-up ride through the glorious tulip fields just inland from our hotel near the sand dunes.
 Tonight you’ll hear about the program for the next day and the routine for the rest of the week while enjoying your first scrumptious Dutch dinner in our hotel restaurant.